 1. THERE ARE THREE REASONS FOR CRACKS IN YOUR BASEMENT FOUNDATION:

--Shrinkage: Shrinkage is caused by the poured concrete, walls or floor, drying too fast.
-The quick drying time causes the concrete to shrink, and hairline cracks are the result.
+Shrinkage is caused by the poured concrete, walls or floor, drying too fast.
+The quick-drying time causes the concrete to shrink, and hairline cracks are the result.
 Shrinkage is noticeable not long after the construction of the house.

 2. CRACKS IN FOUNDATION WALLS AND FLOORS HAPPEN FOR THE SAME REASONS BUT ARE NOT THE SAME WHEN IT COMES TO FIXING THEM.

--If you are noticing leaking on your foundation floor, it would be a good idea to check your sump pump.
-Often, when you see water coming through the cracks on the basement foundation floor, the sump pump has stopped working as it should.
+If you are noticing leaking on your foundation floor, it would be a good idea to check your sump pump.
+Often, when you see water coming through the cracks in the basement foundation floor, the sump pump has stopped working as it should.
 If your sump pump is working, then an underground drainage system could solve your floor leakage issues.

 3. BASEMENT FOUNDATION CRACKS CAN NEGATIVELY AFFECT THE AIR QUALITY IN YOUR BASEMENT.